-In this study we investigated spark discharge generated metal NPs and their coating behaviour on $TiO_2$ substrate NPs in the aerosol phase.
+In this study we investigated spark-discharge-generated metal NPs and their coating behaviour on $TiO_2$ substrate NPs in the aerosol phase.
 NPs of four metals (Au, Pt, Cu, Ni) were characterised for size and morphology.
 Using TEM measurements, aerosol particle number size distributions of particles as small as 1 nm with modes of the size distribution of 3-5 nm were determined, which poses a significant challenge for commonly used aerosol particle size measurement techniques.
 Differences in particle size and number distributions for the four metals could be correlated with their thermodynamic properties such as melting point combined with their oxidative properties.

-Coating of the four metal NPs on TiO2 substrate NPs via coagulation was characterised with TEM, STEM and EDX and showed that Au and Pt particles attached to TiO2 particles partially wetted the TiO2 substrate.
-Up to about 100 Au NPs were coating a single TiO2 particle.
+Coating of the four metal NPs on $TiO_2$ substrate NPs via coagulation was characterised with TEM, STEM and EDX.
+Au and Pt particles attached to $TiO_2$ particles partially wetted the $TiO_2$ substrate.
+Up to about 100 Au NPs coated a single $TiO_2$ particle.
 For Au, a continuous coating layer could be achieved by increasing the deposition time to several hours.
-A detailed characterisation of metal NPs and their coagulation and coating behaviour with TiO2 particles as provided here will be important to assess chemical or electronic properties of coated TiO2 particles in future studies.
+A detailed characterisation of metal NPs and their coagulation and coating behaviour with $TiO_2$ particles as provided here will be important to assess chemical or electronic properties of coated $TiO_2$ particles in future studies.